Tree-Structured Parzen Estimator: Understanding Its Algorithm Components and Their Roles for Better Empirical Performance: Experiments

 \subsubsection{Setup}

-The goal of the ablation study is to identify good sets of default values from the search space specified in Table~\ref{main:experiments:tab:search-space-ablation} and analyze the results.
-Note that we added \texttt{old-drop}, which gives uniform weights to the recent $T_{\mathrm{old}} = 25$ observations and drops the weights (i.e. to give zero weights) for the rest, to the choices of the weighting algorithm to identify whether old information is necessary for optimizations.
-For the other parameters not specified in the table, we fixed them to the default values of Optuna v3.1.0 except we used Scott's rule in Eq.~(\ref{appx:algorithm-detail:eq:scott-bandwidth}) for the numerical bandwidth selection.
-To strengthen the reliability of the analysis, we took a diverse set of $51$ objective functions listed in Appendix~\ref{appx:experiments:section:detail-of-funcs}.
+We exhaustively evaluate all the possible combinations of the control parameters specified in Table~\ref{main:experiments:tab:search-space-ablation} to find performant default values.
+Note that \texttt{old-drop} is added to the choices of the weighting algorithm to verify whether old information is necessary. \texttt{old-drop} gives uniform weights to the recent $T_{\mathrm{old}} = 25$ observations and drops the weights (i.e., to give zero weights) for the rest.
+The other parameters not specified in the table are fixed to the default values of Optuna v4.0.0 except Scott's rule in Eq.~(\ref{appx:algorithm-detail:eq:scott-bandwidth}) is used for the numerical bandwidth selection.
+The experiments are conducted over $51$ objective functions listed in Appendix~\ref{appx:experiments:section:detail-of-funcs} to strengthen the reliability of the analysis.
 The objective functions include $36$ benchmark functions ($12$ different functions $\times$ $3$ different dimensionalities), $8$ tasks in HPOBench~\shortcite{eggensperger2021hpobench}, $4$ tasks in HPOlib~\shortcite{klein2019tabular}, and $3$ tasks in JAHS-Bench-201~\shortcite{bansal2022jahs}.
-For \texttt{EI}, we used the default scale of $y$ except on HPOlib which we used the log scale of the validation MSE.
-Each objective function is optimized using $10$ different seeds and each optimization observes $200$ configurations.
-For the initialization, we followed the default setting of Optuna v3.1.0 and initialized each optimization with $10$ random configurations (i.e. \texttt{n\_startup\_trials=10}).
+The default scale of $y$ is used in \texttt{EI} except on HPOlib where the log scale of the validation MSE is used.
+Each optimization observes $200$ configurations and is repeated $10$ times each with a different random seed.
+The initialization follows the default setting of Optuna v4.0.0, meaning that $10$ random configurations are evaluated before each optimization (i.e., \texttt{n\_startup\_trials=10}).
+The analysis for Figures~\ref{main:experiments:fig:bench-anova} -- \ref{main:experiments:fig:hpobench-anova-bw} is performed based on \shortciteA{watanabe2023pedanova}.
+Roughly speaking, parameter choices above the black-dotted lines are likely to achieve good performance.
+More specifically, the red and blue shades above the black-dotted lines contribute to the top-5\% and the top-50\% among all the possible configurations, respectively.
+For more details, see Appendix~\ref{appx:experiments:section:detail-of-funcs}.